 Level 3 – To Talk with People –

-In this level, students learn higher Japanese communication skills in order for you to speak in an appropriate manner depending on the situation and whom you are talking to.
-The topics include talking with Japanese friends and talking to people for the first time, etc.
+In this level, students learn higher Japanese communication skills.
+You will learn how to act depending on the situation and whom you are talking to.
+The topics include: Talking with Japanese friends, talking to people for the first time, etc.

 Japanese level: JLPT N4 (listening level)

 Level 4 – To Talk about My Thoughts –

 At this level, students learn how to express their ideas, opinions or feelings about various topics.

 Japanese level: JLPT N4 to N3 (listening level).
 Able to read hiragana and katakana.